gabemeros/Reeds-Retreat/README.md

 4. Explore!

 ## What this website is intended to do
-The website allows easy access to information about Giovanni’s Lodge and expedites the booking process.
-The website highlights the key features of Giovanni's Lodge, ensuring potential guests have a comprehensive understanding of what the lodge is like.
+The website allows easy access to information about Reed's Retreat and expedites the booking process.
+The website highlights the key features of Reeds-Retreat, ensuring potential guests have a comprehensive understanding of what the lodge is like.
 Users can also book directly from our website.

 ## Contributors